Postal workers concerned about delivering ballots on time

 Meanwhile, President Donald Trump has acknowledged that he doesn’t want to provide the agency with extra money to undercut its ability to process what is expected to be a record number of mail-in ballots this fall.
-At the same time, his reelection campaign has legally challenged mail-in-voting in states that could decide the election.
+At the same time, his reelection campaign has legally challenged various aspects of mail-in voting in states that could help decide the election.

 “I’m very concerned as a postal worker that there could be delayed ballots because we’ve essentially been instructed to slow the mail down,” said Doug Brown, postal staffer and president of the American Postal Workers Union chapter in Indiana.